StackStorm/st2docs/docs/source/authentication.rst

 Proxy mode can be used when there is a service that sits in front of StackStorm that performs user authentication (ex: load balancer, apache, nginx, etc).
-When the frontend service authenticates a user it will need to make an API call ``POST https://<stackstorm>/auth/v1/tokens`` to the ``st2auth`` service in order to obtain an auth token.
-In this request the following headers need to be added:
+When the frontend service authenticates a user, it will need to make an API call ``POST https://<stackstorm>/auth/v1/tokens`` to the ``st2auth`` service in order to obtain an auth token.
+In this request the following CGI environment variables need to be set:

 * ``remote_addr`` Source of the request (hostname/ip).
-* ``remote_user`` User identity of proxy authenticated user.
+* ``remote_user`` User identity (username) of proxy authenticated user.

+When using a reverse proxy such as Apache, this is usually done automatically by a proxy upon successful authentication.

 The request will return an auth token that can be used to make further API calls.

 .. _ref-auth-backends: